8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 The best way to start exploring Valparaíso, such an intricate and amazing city, is on foot.
 Then, with so much to learn, a walking tour is your way to go, where a local expert — a friendly and knowledgeable guide — will help you navigate through hidden alleys, vibrant street art, scenic lookouts, secret spots, and the nuances of Valparaíso.

-Our Valparaíso Insider Private Walking Tour that will take you on a 3-hour walking tour, where you'll learn about the city's frantic history and see lots of significant parts of Valparaíso, including the Historic Quarter (a UNESCO World Heritage Site), colorful hills (Alegre and Concepción), vibrant street art, panoramic views, picturesque funiculars, and more.
-Anyway, our 3-Hour Walking Tour of Valparaíso with a Local Guide can be 100% tailored to fit your own needs and likes.
+Choose between our half-day or our full-day walking tours, where you'll learn about the city's frantic history and see lots of significant parts of Valparaíso, including the Historic Quarter (a UNESCO World Heritage Site), colorful hills (Cerro Alegre and Cerro Concepción), vibrant street art, panoramic views, picturesque funiculars, and more.

-Our tours are suited to kids and available in 🇺🇸 English, 🇧🇷 Portuguese, and 🇨🇱 Spanish.
+In any case, our Valparaíso walking tours — led by a local expert — are a 100% tailored to fit your own needs and likes, are suited to kids, and are available in 🇺🇸 English, 🇧🇷 Portuguese, and 🇨🇱 Spanish.

 Sea lions and seagulls fishing by the pier at Caleta Portales Wet Market in Valparaíso, Chile

-Strategically located halfway between Valparaíso and Viña del Mar, Caleta Portales is Valparaíso's main wet market, where — besides getting fresh fish and seafood directly from the local fishermen — you can experience the natural spectacle provided by a myriad of sea lions, pelicans, and seagulls feeding under the market's pier.
+Halfway between Valparaíso and Viña del Mar, Caleta Portales is Valparaíso's lively wet market, where — besides getting fresh fish and seafood directly from the local fishermen — you can experience the natural spectacle provided by a myriad of sea lions, pelicans, and seagulls battling for scraps under the market's pier.

 Sea lions playing on the beach next to Caleta Portales Wet Market in Valparaíso, Chile

-A view of Valparaíso, Chile from Barón Pier
+A view of Valparaíso, Chile from the Muelle Barón pier

-A view of Valparaíso, Chile from Barón Pier
+A view of Valparaíso, Chile from the Muelle Barón pier

 4. Explore La Sebastiana, Pablo Neruda's quirkiest house